 From the DNA result

-- The amount of DNA in the recovered sample
+- The amount of DNA in the recovered sample.

-- The nature of the DNA result (assessed by viewing the DNA profile itself)
+- The nature of the DNA result (assessed by viewing the DNA profile itself).

-- The DNA process which has been used
+- The DNA process which has been used.

 From the sampled item

-- The type of surface the sample was recovered from
+- The type of surface the sample was recovered from.

-- The size of the area sampled
+- The size of the area sampled.

-- The way in which the item sampled would be handled during normal use
+- The way in which the item sampled would be handled during normal use.

 From the case circumstances

-- The differing scenarios put forward by the parties involved
+- The differing scenarios put forward by the parties involved.

-- The ‘history’ of the item
+- The ‘history’ of the item.

-- The possible interactions which could feasibly occur
+- The possible interactions which could feasibly occur.

-- An assessment of environmental levels of DNA which may impact transfer issues
+- An assessment of environmental levels of DNA which may impact transfer issues.

 The most effective method is to expand the question to include as much information about the suggested scenario as possible.
-Once a DNA result has been interpreted to assess the source of any DNA, further evaluation of the result with respect to how the DNA has been deposited must always be done with the result set firmly in context.
+Once a DNA result has been interpreted to assess the source of any DNA, further evaluation of the result with respect to how the DNA has been deposited, must always be done with the result set firmly in context.

 What are pre-PACE barcodes and how do they impact SFRs?

-Pre-PACE barcodes have the prefix 95XXXXXX and below, whilst PACE samples can either have the pre-fix 96XXXXXX or 3XXXXXXX.
+Pre-PACE barcodes have the prefix 95XXXXXX and below, and PACE samples can either have the pre-fix 96XXXXXX or 3XXXXXXX.
 Essentially a reference sample which starts with 95 or below should not be used for evidential purposes.
 However, they can still be requested from the National DNA Database for intelligence only comparisons by the DNA reporting scientist.
-It’s important to remember that not all SFRs are written by a DNA reporting scientist, so if you have an SFR citing a pre-PACE barcode this must be referred back to the originator.
+It’s important to remember that not all SFRs are written by a DNA reporting scientist, so if you have an SFR citing a pre-PACE barcode this must be referred to the originator.

 The amount of information received can vary considerably.
-The scientist carrying out the original examinations for the police should be able to provide information as to the location of the item and case circumstances from the reports of the attending officer and Crime Scene Investigator.
+The scientist carrying out the original examinations for the police should be able to provide information about the location of an item and case circumstances from the reports of the attending officer and Crime Scene Investigator.